Sairyss/domain-driven-hexagon/README.md

 > Effective design argues that we need to know the price of a pattern is worth paying - that's its own skill.

 Don't blindly follow practices, patterns and architectures just because books and articles say so.
 Sometimes rewriting a software from scratch is the best solution, and all your efforts to fit in all the patterns and architectural styles you know into the project will be a waste of time.
-Try to evaluate the cost and benefit of every pattern you implement and avoid over-engineering.
+Try to evaluate the cost and benefit of every pattern you implement and avoid overengineering.
 Remember that architectures, patterns and principles are your tools that may be useful in certain situations, not dogmas that you have to follow blindly.

 However, remember: